Macintosh Classic: Release

 After spending $40 million marketing the Classic to first-time buyers, Apple had difficulty meeting the high demand.
 Apple doubled its manufacturing space in 1990 by expanding its Singapore and Cork, Ireland factories, where the Classic was assembled.
 Air freight, rather than sea shipping, was used to speed delivery.
 The shortage caused concern among dealers, who blamed Apple's poor business planning.

 Macintosh Classics and LCs had been given to Scholastic Software 12 weeks before they were officially announced, and Scholastic planned to release 16 new Macintosh products in 1991.
 Peter Kelman, Scholastic's publisher, predicted that the Macintosh would become "the school machine of the nineties."
 The Classic was sold to schools for $800.
 This, and the availability of educational software, led to the Classic's popularity in the education sector.

 Features

 The low-end model was sold with 1 MB of memory, a 1.44 MB floppy drive, no hard disk, and included a keyboard for $999.
-The $1,500 model used 2 MB of memory and a 40 MB hard disk.
+The $1,500 model had 2 MB of memory and a 40 MB hard disk.
 The Classic features several improvements over the Macintosh Plus, which it replaced as Apple's low-end Mac computer: it is up to 25 percent faster than the Plus, about as fast as the SE, and includes an Apple SuperDrive 3.5" floppy disk drive as standard.
 The SuperDrive can read and write to Macintosh, MS-DOS, OS/2, and ProDOS disks.
-The Classic also has an expansion slot that is only for memory (up to 10 MB) and/or a 68882 FPU.
+The Classic also has a memory expansion slot (up to 4 MB).